mlrun/mlrun/docs/projects/overview.md

 # Projects, Automation & CI/CD

 A Project is a container for all your work on a particular activity.
-All the associated code, function, jobs/workflows and artifacts are organized within the projects.
+All the associated code, functions, jobs/workflows and artifacts are organized within the projects.
 Projects can be mapped to `GIT` repositories which enable versioning, collaboration, and CI/CD.

 Users can create project definitions using the SDK or a Yaml file and store those in MLRun DB, file, or archive.
 Project definitions include lists of parameters, functions, workflows (pipelines), and artifacts.
-Once the project is loaded your can run jobs/workflows which refer to any project element by name, allowing separation between configuration and code.
+Once the project is loaded you can run jobs/workflows which refer to any project element by name, allowing separation between configuration and code.

 Projects refer to a `context` directory which holds all the project code and configuration, the `context` dir is